Thursday 28 May

 8pm (duration 2h)

-The evening will start with ‘a cappella’ group of upper voices Satakiela.
+The evening will start with ‘a cappella’ group of upper voices Satakieli.

-Storytelling in his blood and music in his bones, Aindrias de Staic will then bring his electrifying show By The Light of the Silvery Moon to open the 30th anniversary of Mountshannon Arts Festival.
-Free with wristband
+Storytelling in his blood and music in his bones, Aindrias de Staic will then bring his electrifying show By The Light of the Silvery Moon to open the 30th edition of Mountshannon Arts Festival.
+Free with WB

-Storytelling in his blood and music in his bones, Aindrias de Staic brings his electrifying show By The Light of the Silvery Moon to open the 30th anniversary of Mountshannon Arts Festival.
+Storytelling in his blood and music in his bones, Aindrias de Staic brings his electrifying show By The Light of the Silvery Moon to open the 30th edition of Mountshannon Arts Festival.

 This is a rollercoaster of a performance — irreverent, bawdy, fast-paced and wildly entertaining.
 With his unique storytelling style, Aindrias blends myth, memory and mischief while performing alongside two outstanding musicians, percussionist Brian Fleming and harpist Aisling Lyons.